 NYU Government Affairs facilitates annual face-to-face meetings students to discuss the importance of financial aid with their legislative representatives at the State Capitol in Albany and on Capitol Hill in Washington DC.
 Your advocacy is crucial to securing the expansion of financial aid programs and bringing better access to higher education to many more would-be students.

-The John Brademas Center for the Study of Congress aims to increase the public understanding of Congress and the role it plays in government policies.
+The John Brademas Center of New York University aims to increase the public understanding of Congress and the role it plays in government policies.
 The Center hosts public events, conducts research, and assists in internship placement for NYU students in the Washington DC area.

 If you are a New York State resident, visit New York State Board of Elections to learn about state voter registration deadlines and to register to vote in the next election.
 If you are an out-of-state resident, visit the Election Assistance Commission to learn about state voter registration deadlines across the country and to register to vote in state and national elections.